 I already submitted the FAFSA and/or CSS Profile.
 How do I know if DU has received them?

-If you're a prospective student, log into your application status page and click on your admission application link (i.e. 2019 Early Action, 2019 Regular Decision, etc.).
-Then click on the "Financial Aid" box near the middle of the page.
+If you're a prospective student, log into your application status page and click on the "Financial Aid" box near the middle of the page.
 Anything that still says "Awaiting" is needed in order to complete your financial aid application.

-If you're a current student, review the Financial Aid Requirements box on the Student tab of PioneerWeb.
+If you're a current student, review your Financial Aid Checklist on your MyDU dashboard.
 If there is a green check mark next to your application, we've received it.

 What's the best way to submit additional documents to your office?

 If you're a prospective student, the easiest, most secure way to submit documents is to upload them through your application status page.
-Get step-by-step instructions by downloading our how-to guide.
-You can also email them to [email protected] or fax them to 303-871-2341.
+Get step-by-step instructions by viewing our how-to video.
+You can also email them to email@example.com or fax them to 303-871-2341.

-If you're a current student, we recommend uploading them through PioneerWeb as it's the most secure option.
+If you're a current student, we recommend uploading them through MyDU as it's the most secure option.
 We'll accept documents via email or fax as well.

 2197 S. University Blvd.